How long is lcwra awarded for

 In some cases, the LCWRA award may be granted for a specific period, after which a reassessment will take place to determine if the claimant’s eligibility for the award has changed.
 This specific period is usually decided based on the current prognosis of the claimant’s health condition and the perceived likelihood of improvement.

-See also How long is the flight to gibraltar
+See also How long does it take to fit smart meters

 It is important to note that the duration of the LCWRA award is not necessarily fixed or guaranteed.
 If there is a change in the claimant’s circumstances or health condition, the DWP may reassess their eligibility earlier than planned.
 This is done to ensure that the support provided remains relevant and appropriate.